urashidmir/claims-app/README.md

 # Claims Tracker App — Fullstack Serverless App (Vite + AWS + TypeScript)

-A lightweight insurance claims tracker system built with an AWS-first approach.
+A claims tracker MVP built with an AWS-first approach.

 This repository contains a full-stack application for tracking claims